deepkumartraining/docker-k8s-April23/k8s_resources/11-Services/README.md

 # Services
-- Service is way to communicate the backend PODs using Loadbalancer which is inbuild functionality of kubernetes, insteed of using external loadbalancer
+- Service is way to communicate the backend PODs using Loadbalancer which is inbuild functionality of kubernetes, instead of using external loadbalancer
 - Service can also be created in two ways: Headless and Normal(clusterIP)
 - Services identify backend PODs based on **Endpoints object** created while using **Selector**
 - Services can handle PODs with Selector(automatically --> default) and without selector(Manual creation of Endpoint with help of ExternalName etc.,)